UniPiTechnology/evok/docs/installation.md

 ## Installation process on Neuron/Unipi1.X family controllers with fresh RaspberryPi OS

-*Warning: if you have previously used the shell script install method noted below you will need to use a clean image!*

 In order to install EVOK on Neuron/Unipi1.X you will need an SD card with a standard (Lite) RaspberryPi OS.
 We recommended enable SSH via RaspberryPi OS imager.